 A lab staff member collects the sample and preserves it according to the SOPs.
 The samples are brought to the laboratory.
 If they are performing the analysis they relinquish them to themselves.
 If not, they relinquish them to sample custodian who logs and disseminates the samples.
 The samples are analyzed.
 The analyst verifies the sample calculations and then they make a hard copy of the data and submit it to the laboratory supervisor.
 The laboratory supervisor performs a second verification.
-After which, the data is given to a lead technician who also reviews the QC, provides verification and then enters the data into a data archive spreadsheet.
-A preliminary report is submitted to the Laboratory Director for validation.
-If issues occur, the Laboratory Director will act as an assistant validator and will review any anomalies found to determine if the anomaly is valid.
+After which, the data is given to the Laboratory Manager who also reviews the QC, provides verification and then enters the data into a data archive spreadsheet.
 Once validation is complete, the data are released to the City's QA/Project Manager for review and reporting use.